Feline End-of-Life Services

 What to Expect

 Knowing what comes next can ease the weight of uncertainty.
-Here is a gentle walkthrough of the entire experience, from your first call through aftercare.
+Here is a walkthrough of the entire experience, from your first contact through aftercare.

 Before the Visit

-It begins with a Gentle Conversation.
-You reach out when you're ready -- by phone or through our website -- and we listen.
+It begins with a conversation.
+You reach out when you’re ready — by phone or through our website — and we listen.
 There is no obligation and no pressure.
-We answer your questions, talk about your cat, and schedule a time that works for your family.
+We answer your questions, talk about your cat, and, if desired, schedule a time that works for your family.
+We usually give you an arrival “window” of one hour - the doctor will arrive sometime during that hour (and will text upon heading your way).

 During the Visit

-When everyone is ready, the process begins with a calming medicine that helps your cat drift into a peaceful sleep.
-Once deeply asleep, the gentle transition follows.
+When everyone is ready, the process begins with administration of a calming sedative injection that helps your cat drift into a deep, peaceful state.
+Once deeply relaxed and completely unconcerned about the doctor’s presence, the gentle transition follows the administration of a quick intravenous injection.
 Your cat feels no pain, only the warmth of familiar surroundings and the presence of the people they love.
+The veterinarian will confirm that your kitty has passed away by listening to their chest with her stethoscope.
+You can hold your beloved friend on your lap throughout the entire process if you’d like.

 After